Natpuna Ennanu Theriyuma: Soundtrack

-Release & reception
+Release and reception

 The movie was initially scheduled to release on 20 July 2018 and also in October 2018 but due to financial issues and lack of theatres it got postponed.
 It was released on 17 May 2019.

 Times of India wrote "The director takes some time to establish the characters which make the flow of events a little slow in the first half, but the one-liners and some hilarious scenes in the second half make it a harmless entertainer".